byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 Where $ I $ is current, $ V $ is voltage and $ R $ is resistance.

 Think of it like a water pipe: current is the water flowing, voltage is the water pressure, and resistance is the pipe width.
 So if we increase the voltage (water pressure in the pipe) then the current (water flow) through the circuit will increase.
-Similarly, if we increase the resistance (width of the pipe) the amount of current flow (water flow) will reduce making it harder for water to flow easily.
+Similarly, if we increase the resistance (narrow the pipe) the current (water flow) will decrease.
 (Amperage here means current)
 <p align = "center" >
 <img src="{% link assets/multimeters_and_measurements/water-analogy.png %}" width="500"/>
 <br>